1. Regulatory framework

 This applies to businesses conducting mutual betting or this activity together with other activities that are not subject to advertising, promotion or sponsorship restrictions.

-It is basically allowed to present information containing the name and other designation identifying the sponsor.
+It is permitted to present information containing the name and other designation identifying the sponsor.

 7.4 Is it allowed to involve celebrities to advertise gambling activities?